mjirv/WakeUpWorld/README.md

-###Wakeupworld
+#Wakeupworld
 ##by Michael J. Irvine
 ##mjirv.com

-#Social alarm clock application to encourage a daily routine of charitable donations!
+#$$Social alarm clock application to encourage a daily routine of charitable donations!